ariary/kube-podpreemption-DoS/README.md

 ##### Alternative

-To easily see on which node the eviction occurs, you can set the replicas to `6` and create an higher-priority pod: the eviction occurs on the same node as this pod.
+To easily see on which node the eviction occurs, you can set the replicas to `6` and create an higher-priority pod: the eviction occurs on the same node of this pod.

 `kubectl apply -f blind/deployment-high.yml && kubectl -n bad-tenant scale deployment/high-priority-evictor  --replicas=6 && kubectl apply -f blind/pod-high.yml`